andreareed/csv-converter/README.md

 ## Getting Started

 Clone this repo and install dependencies with `npm install`.
-Create the build using `npm run build` and then point your browser to `http://localhost:5250`.
+Create the build using `npm run build` and then run `nodemon`.
+Point your browser to `http://localhost:5250` to see the app.

 ## Editing the JSON Output